Collège Jean de la Mennais: Programs

 The school offers two main secondary programs: the regular and the enriched curricula.
-These two programs have the exact courses from secondary one to four with the exception of Spanish as an enriched topic for the enriched section at the expense of one or two periods of French or Mathematics for every 8-day schedule.
-The enriched program is changed into an advanced science program in the last year with mathematics 536, physics, chemistry and advanced science topics as an extra course.
-In their senior year (secondary 5), students can choose optional courses to match with their interest: journalism, psychology, advanced mathematics, physics, chemistry, law, theatre, history, enriched science topics, etc. The school offers three levels of English: English as a Second Language (ESL), Enriched English as a Second Language (EESL) and English Language Arts (ELA).
+These two programs have the exact courses from secondary one to four with the exception of Spanish as an enriched topic, replacing one or two periods of French or Mathematics for every 8-day schedule.
+The enriched program becomes an advanced science program in the last year with mathematics 536, physics, chemistry and advanced science topics as an extra course.
+In their senior year (secondary 5), students can choose optional courses to match with their interest: psychology, mathematics, physics, chemistry, theatre, and history.
+The school offers three levels of English: English as a Second Language (ESL), Enriched English as a Second Language (EESL) and English Language Arts (ELA).

 Extracurrriculars

-The school provides many oppertunities for students in multiple fields like music, where students can join the JDLM Mission Musicale to learn or play an instrument, participate in trips and develop a musical mind.
-Sporty students can participate in Amiral, JDLM's school sport team.
-The school provides access to volleyball, soccer, basketball and much more!
-Many clubs are also available to participate in, like an environnemental club (finding greener solutions for the secondary school) or a public speaking club (students present texts to other club members.)
-Finally, there are many oppurtunities to do what students love all while conforming to the school's values.
+The school provides extracurriculars for students.
+Students can join the JDLM Mission Musicale to learn or play an instrument.
+Students can participate in Amiral, JDLM's sport team.
+The school offers volleyball, soccer, and basketball.
+The school has clubs, such as an environnemental club or a public speaking club.